anil-mirge/docker-for-jvm-projects/exercises/exercise-4/solution/solution.md

 </project>
 ```

-You can build and push the image with the Docker daemon by using the goal `com.google.cloud.tools:jib-maven-plugin:2.7.1:dockerBuild`.
+You can also just build the image with the Docker daemon using the goal `jib:dockerBuild (or) com.google.cloud.tools:jib-maven-plugin:2.7.1:dockerBuild` and then manually push the image into docker hub.

 ```
 $ ./mvnw compile jib:dockerBuild (or)